5 Best Reels For Salmon Fishing: 2023 Buyers Guides

 The Abu Revo SX 40 For Salmon Fishing

-Another good reel for salmon fishing that is under $180.00 is the Abu Garcia Revo SX 30.
+Another good salmon fishing reel under $180.00 is the Abu Garcia Revo SX 30.
 You can get this reel at some retailers for about $169.00

 This is a lightweight reel with bearings that can handle any salmon and a spool that casts lures across rivers.

-When salmon fishing I like this reel in the 40 size but for both salmon and steelhead fishing on small to medium-sized rivers I prefer the 30 size.
+I like this reel in the size 40 when salmon fishing, but for both salmon and steelhead fishing on small to medium-sized rivers, I prefer the size 30.

 Pflueger President XT Spinning Reel

-At this price range, you start risking salmon doing damage to your gears or your drag system but this reel should be able to handle many big salmon.
+At this price range, you start risking salmon damaging your gears or your drag system, but this reel should be able to handle many big salmon.

 I recommend this reel in the 35 or 40 sizes.